giovannorachmat/take-home-test-flip-data-engineer/README.md

+# How to run the FastAPI x Postgres app

-# Run the Postgres database
+## Run the Postgres database
 Execute this command in Terminal
 `docker-compose up --build postgres`

-# Run the FastAPI app
+## Run the FastAPI app
 Execute this command in Terminal
 `docker-compose up --build fastapi`